 Can I pay the program fee in installments?

 Yes.
-However, coaches are welcome to utilize the scholarship and payment plan options for their daughters if the family is unable to pay the fee.
-Additionally, coaches will have the opportunity to “lock-in” their daughters during an early registration period.
+However, coaches are welcome to utilize the scholarship and payment plan options for their daughter(s).
+Additionally, coaches are able to guarantee their daughter(s) a spot on the team at their daughter's school.

 Can program fees be refunded?

 Yes, Girls on the Run St Louis will refund:

 - 100% of the registration fee prior to the end of the second week of the program.

 - 50% of the registration fee prior to the end of the third week of the program.

 - No refunds will be issued after 5:00 p.m. on the Friday of the third week of the program.

 - If a site is canceled due to insufficient registration or other circumstances deemed appropriate by the Director, a full refund will be issued.